 Find Out How Our College Code Defense Lawyers Can Help You

 The above are only a few examples of college code violations that can arise from student housing policies.
-The experienced attorneys at Duffy Law are committed to defending the rights of students facing college code accusations and helping to limit the consequences they face.
+The highly knowledgeable Conduct Code attorneys at Duffy Law are committed to defending the rights of students facing college code accusations and helping to limit the consequences they face.
 Lighting a candle or playing a game while drinking a beer in a campus room should not affect the rest of your life.
-These matters can be more serious than you think so it is important to discuss any allegations with a college code defense law firm as soon as possible.
-Call Duffy Law at 203.946.2000 today.
+These matters can be more serious than you think so it is important to discuss any allegations with a dedicated college code defense law firm as soon as possible.
+Call Duffy Law, LLC at 203.946.2000 today.